 Student leadership is an important aspect of Wellington Girls’ College, and something to which many students aspire.

-As the 2019 Arts Committee, we want to encourage and promote all the arts at WGC: Music, Drama, Dance and the Fine Arts.
+The Arts Committee encourages and promotes all the arts at WGC: Music, Drama, Dance and the Fine Arts.
 Our goal is to foster an inclusive environment in which everyone feels comfortable to share their ideas and passions.
-We want to promote appreciation of the Arts and we will do this by making them more accessible to all.
-This will be accomplished through a broad variety of events to connect with people who would not otherwise be exposed to the artistic side of WGC.
+We promote appreciation of the Arts by making them more accessible to all students.
+This is accomplished through a broad variety of events to connect with students who would not otherwise be exposed to the artistic side of WGC.

 The Student Wellbeing Committee cannot be defined by one soul purpose.
 We are the committee that ensures all of WGC’s students are healthy in mind and in body.
 Specifically, this year we are focusing on the definition of wellbeing.
 We know that wellbeing as a concept doesn’t look the same for every student.
 Therefore, through different workshops and events throughout the year, our aim is to help all students explore different wellbeing techniques and find what works for them.
 Overall, our team of dedicated students supports and nurtures the growing minds and personalities of every student in our diverse community, through the promotion of self-care and friendship.